The Blue Max: Plot

 On a mission escorting a reconnaissance aircraft, Stachel's guns jam, but Willi downs three enemy planes.
 Willi challenges Stachel to a flying contest on their return to base, flying under a railway viaduct.
 Willi is killed when his plane hits a building and crashes.
 When Stachel reports his death to Heidemann he impulsively claims Willi's victories, even though he fired only 40 bullets before his guns jammed.
 Outraged, Heidemann accuses him of lying, but the Air Service backs Stachel.
+Later, he admits to Kaeti that he lied.

 During a strafing mission covering the retreat of the German Army, Stachel disobeys orders and engages enemy fighters.
 The rest of the squadron follows him.
 Later, Heidemann confronts him because half his pilots were killed in the ensuing dogfight in which Stachel shot down enough aircraft to finally qualify for the Blue Max.
 Heidemann submits a report recommending a court-martial and both men are ordered to Berlin where von Klugermann tells Heidemann that Stachel is to receive the Blue Max because the people need a hero.
 The general orders Heidemann to withdraw his report.
 Instead, Heidemann resigns his command.
 Later that evening, Kaeti visits Stachel and suggests they flee to neutral Switzerland, since defeat is inevitable.
 Stachel refuses.

 The next day, Stachel is awarded the Blue Max by the Crown Prince in a public ceremony.
 Field Marshal von Lenndorf telephones von Klugermann to order him to stop the ceremony since an investigation has been opened into Stachel's claim.
 The general realises Kaeti is responsible for leaking information.
 When Heidemann reports that the new monoplane that he has just test-flown is a "death trap" with weak struts, von Klugermann tells Stachel, "Let's see some real flying".
-Stachel's aerobatics cause the aircraft to break up and crash.
+Stachel's aerobatics cause the aircraft to break up and crash, killing him.